Learn to Program in Python or BASIC

 Both sets of files are in a .zip file / compressed folder.
 There is no presentation on arrays for Python - it has been replaced by the one on lists and tuples.

-There is also a set of examples available on my replit.com page - click on the heading Andrew's Public Repls to see the full list - and, finally, I'm slowly working my way through the OCR Coding Challenges.
+There is also a set of examples available on my this page and, finally, I'm maintaining a list of programming practice tasks (right-click the links for a possible solution) and slowly working my way through the OCR Coding Challenges.

 JavaScript Examples